Friday 20 October 1939

 The 926-ton Swedish freighter Gustav Adolf is stopped and disembarked by U-34 (Kapitänleutnant Wilhelm Rollmann), then torpedoed.
 U-34 also has another success, doing the same to 2,327-ton British freighter Sea Venture.
 All of the crew from both ships survive.

 German vessel Biscaya is captured by Royal Naval armed merchant ship Scotstoun.

-The City of Flint, still travelling disguised as a Danish freighter, puts in to the Norwegian port of Tromsø.
-The Norwegians tell them to stop the deception and leave port by daybreak.
+The City of Flint, still traveling disguised as a Danish freighter, puts into the Norwegian port of Tromsø.
+The Norwegians tell them to stop the deception and leave the port by daybreak.